tbcontributor47-coder/AirDwagProjects/instruction.md

 Use the canonicalization rules exactly as specified in the “Canonicalization (exact)” section below.

+**Important (verifier-aligned):**

+- Stdout must contain **only** the single JSON report (no log lines, no extra text).
+- If you need to print diagnostics, print them to stderr.
+- Always compute and include `file_hash` in the report, even when validation fails.

+## Authoritative execution order (to avoid ambiguity)

+The verifier expects these values to be consistent with each other:

+1) Compute `file_hash` from the canonicalized file content (Step 3).
+2) Parse records to compute `records_processed` (Step 5.1) and collect `errors` (Steps 5.2–5.6).
+3) Perform duplicate detection using the `file_hash` and retention logic (Step 4).
+  - You MAY query for duplicates earlier, but you MUST NOT attempt to insert the index row until after `records_processed` is known.
+4) Build the JSON report (Step 6) and decide exit code (Step 7).

+This ordering ensures `record_count` written to SQLite always equals the `records_processed` you report.

 ### Step 4: duplicate detection (SQLite index)

 If `retention_days <= 0`: